All Products

 remote_addr

-The IP address that is used to connect to WAF.
+The source IP address of the connection to WAF.

-If no Layer 7 proxies are deployed in front of WAF, this field records the IP address of the client.
-If a Layer 7 proxy, such as Alibaba Cloud CDN, is deployed in front of WAF, this field records the IP address of the Layer 7 proxy.
+If a client connects to WAF directly, this field indicates the client IP address.
+If a Layer 7 proxy, such as a Content Delivery Network (CDN) instance, is deployed in front of WAF, this field indicates the IP address of the proxy.

 198.51.XX.XX